demisto/content/Packs/WindowsForensicsPack/Playbooks/playbook-PS-Remote_Acquire_Host_Forensics_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* PS-Remote Get MFT
 * PS-Remote Get Network Traffic
 * PS-Remote Get Registry
+* PS-Remote Get MFT

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
-This playbook does not use any scripts.
+* SetAndHandleEmpty

 ### Commands
 This playbook does not use any commands.